 Meet Our Speakers & Session Leaders

 He grew up in Upstate New York and completed his ophthalmology training at the Duke Eye Center in Durham, North Carolina.
-After completing a 2 year fellowship in vitreo-retinal surgery, he travelled to London to complete an ocular oncology fellowship at the Moorfields Eye Hospital.
+After completing a 2-year fellowship in vitreo-retinal surgery, he traveled to London to complete an ocular oncology fellowship at the Moorfields Eye Hospital.
 He returned to Duke University where he served on faculty for 15 years building a comprehensive eye cancer service.

 He has published extensively in the field of ocular oncology, ophthalmic imaging, and complex retinal surgery.
-In addition he holds leadership positions in the American Academy of Ophthalmology, the Retina Society, and the Intenational
+In addition, he holds leadership positions in the American Academy of Ophthalmology, the Retina Society, and the International

 She spent her career in human services, trained as a psychotherapist.
 Her specialties include initially being a children’s therapist specializing in needs impacting the ability to learn in education.
 Simultaneously she began leading an emergency team for law enforcement and fire personnel over nearly three decades, ‘when bad things happen to them, we go in’.